Pa345-ai/Pac1/README.md

 1. **Set up billing alerts** in AWS Console (set at $100/month)
 2. **Update the placeholder secrets** in Secrets Manager
 3. **Add your domain and HTTPS certificate** before going live
+4. **Add PROJECT_NAME to GitHub Secrets:** Go to your Repo -> Settings -> Secrets and Variables -> Actions.
+Add a secret named `PROJECT_NAME` using the same name you used in the setup script.
+This is required for your high-security IAM policies to sync.

 Then get back to building your product.